Jasmine-code-starter/react-node-starter/README.md

 # react-node-test

-A system about human resource management; A practice of react & node.
+A practice of react & node.

 The first step of a front-end to the full stack.